 The site encourages feedback and question-asking, so there’s an interactive aspect to the platform, as well.

 Asking questions is surely a scientific endeavour, if not a purely human one.
 And answering those questions is certainly what fuels ‘Science Sam’, a.k.a.
 Dr. Samantha Yammine.

 (I first encountered ‘Sam’ at a live science event staged at Harbourfront Centre a few years back.
-You could walk along the boardwalk and enjoy the sun and sights, and you could stop and ask questions of an assembled group of scientists, environmentalists, doctors, and clinicians who were presenting at the event.)
+Walking along the boardwalk, enjoying the sun and sights, one could stop and ask questions of an assembled group of scientists, environmentalists, doctors, and clinicians who were presenting at the event.)

-Of course, Dr. Yammine (who is a PhD and neuroscientist as well as a science communicator and social media user.
+Dr. Yammine is a PhD and neuroscientist as well as a science communicator and social media user.
 On Instagram, Science Sam has long had a loyal following

 for her broad-based science storytelling, while more recently her use of social media connects almost 100,000 followers to the timely and relevant information about science and COVID-19 she is providing.

 Her feed of detailed tips for social distancing is very popular, and of course, she uses the platform to answer any questions she may receive and to share good information and resources she has found elsewhere.
 She’s also organizing live-stream events with other experts.